Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

 Well, if Flickr is handy, what do you think about our Dropbox integration?
 Yes, you can import any picture, audio file, PDF or video file from your own Dropbox account.
 I don't know too many people without a Dropbox account, so as we knew that most people already use this service to store their own data sets, we thought: what about integrating it into PyBossa?
-And voila, here you have it!
+And voilà, here you have it!
 Another integration that allows you to select easily your own data sets from a file picker viewer.

 While these integrations are cool, we realized that lots of projects were updated *by hand* with